-Precertification: A requirement that a participant calls his or her health Plan before seeking certain treatment.
-The Plan will:
+Precertification: A requirement that a participant calls his or her health plan option before seeking certain treatment.
+The Claims Administrator will:

-- Help the participant and his/her health care provider determine the best course of treatment based on the diagnosis and acceptable medical practice; and - Determine whether certain covered services and supplies are medically necessary.
+- > Help the participant and his/her health care provider determine the best course of treatment based on the diagnosis and acceptable medical practice; and - > Determine whether certain covered services and supplies are medically necessary.